Trump spy chief labels China biggest threat to freedom since World War Two

 Beijing has frequently called on U.S. leaders to dial back their rhetoric on China, which it blames on fear of China’s growing role in the world.

-Ratcliffe’s Wall Street Journal essay was the latest broadside against China from President Donald Trump’s administration as it seeks to cement the outgoing president’s tough-on-China legacy.
+Ratcliffe’s essay was the latest broadside against China from President Donald Trump’s administration as it seeks to cement the outgoing president’s tough-on-China legacy following his Nov.
+3 election defeat.

-It is an approach that has taken relations between the world’s two largest economies to their lowest point in decades and analysts say it could limit the incoming Biden administration’s room for maneuver in dealing with Beijing.
+Trump’s approach has taken relations between the world’s two largest economies to their lowest point in decades and analysts say it could limit the incoming Biden administration’s room for maneuver in dealing with Beijing.

 Ratcliffe alluded to reports collected by U.S. intelligence agencies that Chinese representatives have sought to interfere in U.S. domestic politics.

-He also charged that China had stolen U.S. defense technology to fuel an aggressive military modernization plan launched by President Xi Jinping.
+He also charged that China had stolen U.S. defense technology to fuel President Xi Jinping’s aggressive military modernization plans.

 “The election is over.
-Now let’s all be honest about China,” he told Reuters after the article was published.
+Now let’s all be honest about China,” Ratcliffe told Reuters after the article was published.

 Among other issues, Washington and Beijing have clashed over China’s handling of the coronavirus outbreak, its tightening grip on Hong Kong, its disputed claims in the South China Sea, trade and accusations of human rights crimes in Xinjiang.